 Unforeseen illness or misadventure may prevent you from submitting an assessment task by the due date, or from attending an assessment task on the scheduled date.
-If this occurs, it is your responsibility to contact the Head Teacher of the course concerned and arrange for a misadventure form to be submitted, to a Deputy Principal, within five school days of your return to school.
+If this occurs, it is your responsibility to contact the Head Teacher of the course concerned and arrange for a illness/misadventure form to be submitted, to the Illness/Misadventure Coordinator (Mrs Narsai), within five school days of your return to school.
 If this occurs during an examination block, the 5 days include days where you may not have an exam scheduled.
 This is due to the need to reschedule examinations during the exam block where possible.